Mediterranean Zucchini Noodles

 - chopped parsley

-What gives the zucchini noodle bowl the Mediterranean flavors?
+What gives this zucchini noodle bowl the Mediterranean flavors?

-The Mediterranean flavors in this recipe come from tomatoes, garlic, onion, capers, olives, and dried and fresh herbs, and of course zucchini is also definitely an ingredient used in that part of the world.
+The Mediterranean flavors in this recipe come from tomatoes, garlic, onion, capers, olives, and dried and fresh herbs, and zucchini is also an ingredient used in that part of the world.

 If you’re not that familiar with making noodles from zucchini, you might want to read my post about How to Make Zucchini Noodles.